 The Canadian Flagpole was located in a prominent position on the shores of Lake Burley Griffin at Regatta Point, Barrine Drive, Parkes.
 Its erection in 1957 lead to the eventual development of a significant central park in Canberra, now known as Commonwealth Park.

-The two year operation to erect the Flagpole was closely followed by the press and created great public interest.
-Considerable technical difficulties had to be overcome before the pole could be brought safely across the Pacific Ocean from Canada, overland from Sydney to Canberra, treated, and erected on 29 August 1957.
+In 1955 the Hon C.D.
+Howe, Canadian Deputy Prime Minister and Minister for Trade, offered the large flagpole to the Australian Government as a memento of his visit.
+The two year operation to erect the flagpole was closely followed by the press (see attached old press stories) and created great public interest.
+Considerable technical difficulties had to be overcome before the pole could be brought safely across the Pacific Ocean from Canada, overland from Sydney to Canberra, treated and erected on 29 August 1957.
 A previous offer, decades earlier, had been declined ‘…owing to the impossibility of transporting it from Sydney’.

 John Gray, Commonwealth Park, Canberra A Review of its History 1913–1993.

 A Research Report to the ACT Heritage Council, October 1994.